 It is amazing that we see this man who had been so prideful now humbling himself in worship of God Almighty.

-Now, the king begins to tell us what caused such a dramatic change in his attitude.
-It started with a dream that got his attention.
+Now, the king begins to tell us what caused such a dramatic change in his attitude and it started with a dream that got his attention.

-So I commanded that all the wise men of Babylon be brought before me to interpret the dream for me.
-When the magicians, enchanters, astrologers and diviners came, I told them the dream, but they could not interpret it for me.
+So I ordered all the sages of Bavel to present themselves to me, so that they could tell me the interpretation of the dream.
+When the magicians, exorcists, astrologers and diviners came, I told them the dream; but they couldn't interpret it for me.

 As we saw in chapter two, the ungodly cannot interpret the things of God and so, when all the "wise men" were called in to the king they could not help him.
 This is the same lesson that many of us need to learn today as people are chasing after all kinds of wisdom but many are unwilling to go to the true source of wisdom which is God.
 Instead of seeking counsel from God's word, even Christians try the latest self help nonsense and psycho babble.